saf-dmitry/taskpaper-mode/README.md

  - `this month 8:00 +2 Fri`

 Relative dates like `next Monday` should always be given as the _very first_ part of the time string.
 Duration offsets should always be given as the _very last_ part of the time string.

+## Inline Formatting

+You can use Markdown syntax for inline emphasis in notes.
+Text enclosed by single underscore (`_`) or asterisk (`*`) characters is emphasized.
+Double `_` or `*` produces strong emphasis:

+    This is _emphasis_.
+    This is __strong emphasis__.

+By default, emphasis will be displayed in italics while strong emphasis will be displayed in boldface.
+You can use whichever style you prefer; the only restriction is that the same character must be used as opening and closing emphasis delimiter.
+A `_` or `*` character surrounded by whitespaces, or backslash-escaped, will not trigger emphasis.

+You can hide the markup delimiters by configuring user option `markdown-hide-markup`.
+The underlying buffer content remains unchanged, but asterisks and underscores as emphasis markers will be hidden *for display purposes only*.

 ## Hyperlinks and Inline Images